JeffersonLab/solid_release/howto.md

    ctrl-d (to exit container)
 ```

-To run your simulaton with modified geometry and changing hit processing, here is how to **run your solid_gemc binary with your installation on ifarm and standalone machine**
+To run your simulaton with modified geometry and changing hit processing, here is how to **run your solid_gemc binary with your installation on ifarm or a standalone machine**
 ```
 (singularity will load your shell env,so clean them up temporally to avoid conflict before loading container.
 For example, "mv .cshrc cshrc", "mv .login login", "mv .bashrc basrc")
-(at ifarm)
+(at ifarm or )
- ssh -XY ifarm
  cd your_work_dir  (which will be shared dir between host and container) singularity shell -s /bin/tcsh -B ${PWD}:/mywork -B /group:/group -B /u:/u -B /w/work:/work -B /w:/w -B /cache:/cache -B /volatile:/volatile -B /lustre:/lustre /group/solid/apps/jeffersonlab_jlabce_tag2.5_digest:sha256:9b9a9ec8c793035d5bfe6651150b54ac298f5ad17dca490a8039c530d0302008_20220413_s3.9.5.sif
-(at your standalone machine with apptainer installed) cd your_work_dir  (which will be shared dir between host and container) (if you have cvmfs or you can mount it at /cvmfs using instruction here https://halldweb.jlab.org/wiki/index.php/HOWTO_use_prebuilt_GlueX_software_from_any_linux_user_account_using_cvmfsexec) singularity shell -s /bin/tcsh -B ${PWD}:/mywork /cvmfs/oasis.opensciencegrid.org/jlab/halla/solid/soft/container/jeffersonlab_jlabce_tag2.5_digest:sha256:9b9a9ec8c793035d5bfe6651150b54ac298f5ad17dca490a8039c530d0302008_20220413_s3.9.5.sif
+(at a standalone machine with apptainer installed) cd your_work_dir  (which will be shared dir between host and container) (if you have cvmfs or you can mount it at /cvmfs using osg packages (https://osg-htc.org/docs/worker-node/install-cvmfs/) or cvmfsexec git (https://halldweb.jlab.org/wiki/index.php/HOWTO_use_prebuilt_GlueX_software_from_any_linux_user_account_using_cvmfsexec)) singularity shell -s /bin/tcsh -B ${PWD}:/mywork /cvmfs/oasis.opensciencegrid.org/jlab/halla/solid/soft/container/jeffersonlab_jlabce_tag2.5_digest:sha256:9b9a9ec8c793035d5bfe6651150b54ac298f5ad17dca490a8039c530d0302008_20220413_s3.9.5.sif
  (if you can't have cvmfs)
  wget http://webhome.phy.duke.edu/~zz81/simg/jeffersonlab_jlabce_tag2.5_digest:sha256:9b9a9ec8c793035d5bfe6651150b54ac298f5ad17dca490a8039c530d0302008_20220413_s3.9.5.sif